Information for Visitors with Disabilities

 Parking and Entrance

 Designated accessible parking spaces are located on the top level of the visitors parking garage.
-Additional information on parking be found on the parking page.
+Additional information on parking can be found here.

 Public Transportation

-The Arlington Cemetery station (wheelchair accessible) is on the Metropolitan Washington D.C.
-Area Metrorail's Blue Line.
+The Arlington Cemetery station (wheelchair accessible) is on the Metro Blue Line.
 See the WMATA website for hours of operation, schedules, fares and other information.
-The elevator at the station is located at the tail side of the southbound platform (from Rosslyn), and the head side of the northbound platform (from Pentagon).
+Elevators are located on both platforms.

 Getting Around the Cemetery